sabry134/bdfd-wiki/src/premium/aiQuota.md

 # $aiQuota
-Returns remaining token limit for the bot.
+Returns the remaining tokens for a bot.

 ## Syntax
 ```